What We Do

 Public Safety

-The Lincoln Square BID’s Public Safety Officers monitor assigned zones, acting as additional eyes and ears for the NYPD and tracking and referring various conditions throughout the neighborhood to the appropriate channels.
-The officers, who also act as neighborhood ambassadors, will gladly answer questions and give directions.
+The Lincoln Square BID’s licensed Public Safety Officers patrol the neighborhood, acting as additional eyes and ears for the NYPD and tracking and referring various conditions throughout the neighborhood to the appropriate City agencies or to BID staff for corrective action.
+The unarmed officers are also neighborhood ambassadors, gladly answering questions, giving directions, and fostering a welcoming atmosphere.

 Area Maintenance

-The Lincoln Square BID’s dedicated Clean Team, with assistance from the Goddard Riverside Community Center’s Green Keepers, works diligently to keep Lincoln Square’s public spaces pristine.
-The Clean Team performs a myriad of duties including, but not limited to: sweeping area sidewalks, cleaning street furniture, emptying trash receptacles and removing graffiti.
-In the winter, members of the Clean Team also keep the neighborhood safe by shoveling snow and salting the neighborhood’s sidewalks.
+The Lincoln Square BID’s dedicated Clean Team, with assistance from Goddard Riverside’s Green Keepers, works diligently to keep Lincoln Square pristine and free of litter.
+The Clean Team performs a myriad of duties, including sweeping sidewalks and bagging trash, emptying trash receptacles, and removing graffiti and stickers.
+In winter, they remove snow and ice from corners, crosswalks, bus stops, and fire hydrants.

 Streetscape and Beautification

-The Lincoln Square BID’s Streetscape and Beautification Program is one of our organization’s most visible and successful efforts for neighborhood improvement.
-When the Lincoln Square BID was established in 1996, we immediately identified the enhancement of the district’s public spaces, especially its ten Broadway Malls, as a key objective.
-With plenty of elbow grease and well over $2.5 million raised from our supporters over the last 20+ years, Lincoln Square’s gardens and public spaces have been transformed into green oases.
+The Lincoln Square BID’s Streetscape and Beautification Program is one of our organization’s most visible and successful neighborhood improvements.
+When the BID was established in 1996, we immediately identified the enhancement of the district’s public spaces, especially its ten Broadway Malls, as a key objective.
+With plenty of elbow grease and well over $2.5 million raised from our supporters over the last 30 years, Lincoln Square’s public spaces and parks, including Dante and Richard Tucker, and its malls from 60th to 70th Street have been transformed into green urban oases.

 Marketing and Promotion